jack0817/AsyncStore/README.md

 #### 2.1 Effect Composition

-Becuase of the recursive nature of Effects, they can be composed via the `merge` and `concatenate` effects.
+Because of the recursive nature of Effects, they can be composed via the `merge` and `concatenate` effects.

 ```swift
 func initializeApp() {